dice-group/PL2VEC/README.md

 ## PL2VEC
 PL2VEC is a novel physical embedding model for RDF knowledge graphs.
-It is a physical model as entities and relations are considered as particles in the embedding space.
+It is a physical model as its properties are inherited from disciplines:
-Each particle is iteratively pulled and pushed by its respective attractive and repulsive particles.
+Hooke's Law and Coulomb's Law from ***Physics***, an optimization technique inspired by Simulated Annealing and several similarity measurements pointwise mutual information and entropy weighted jaccard similarity.
-Hooke's Law and Coulomb's law are employed to quantify the attractive and repulsive forces.
+.
+For more information please refer to URL of paper.

 ## Implementation